syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/how-to/Export-chart-as-an-image.md

 ---
 layout: post
-title: Export chart as an image in Xamarin.Android
+title: Export Syncfusion SfChart as an image in Xamarin.Android
-description: This session describes how the Syncfusion Xamarin.
-Android SfChart can be exported as an image.
+description: This session describes how the Syncfusion Xamarin.Android SfChart can be exported as an image at device storage.
 platform: Android
 control: Chart
 documentation: ug